Subsequence

 Let’s summarize what we have here by cases:

-• When T is an empty tuple, our conditional type will not work, resulting into empty tuple return.
+is an empty tuple, our conditional type will not work, resulting into empty tuple return. - When

-• When T is a tuple with single element, our conditional type will match.
-However, the single element will be inferred into I type parameter, while R will be an empty tuple.
-Calling the type recursively with the empty tuple will return an empty tuple, as discussed in the previous point.
+will be an empty tuple.
+Calling the type recursively with the empty tuple will return an empty tuple, as discussed in the previous point. - When

 That way, we have implemented a type to get the sub-sequences of a tuple.